 UnFinishedObject Bag

 My father and I were both in our early twenties when we invited skulls into our lives.
 He was a sailor and I was a Peace Corps volunteer in highland Guatemala.
-He wore his to the grave, but I left mine in Guatemala.
+He wore his skull tattoo to the grave, but after living with the shaped Maya skull I found in Jacaltenango for a few years, I buried it in Guatemala, where it belonged.

 The skull motif is very popular now, but has had different meanings through space and time.
 The carved images like the one below probably inspired the skull and cross-bone motif of the pirates of the Caribbean who frequented the area.